 Stripboard only:

-I haven't tested this yet myself but I had confirmation that it works perfectly.
+I tested this PWM setup in the Eurorack version below and it works perfectly.
 Make sure you make the extra cuts and wirebridges etc. I made an extra layout to help you with this:

 Bill of materials for the above version with Pulse Width Modulation CV-mixer: